wmoralesap/Udacity-DeepRL-Nanodegree/p2_continuous-control/Report.md

 ## Continous Contronl

 The given task was to program `20` smart agents that has to articulate an arm like object to maximaze the time steps that then tip of the object stays in a desired location.
-This section discusses the details of the environment where the agents is trained.
+This section discusses the details of the environment where the agents are trained.

 ### Environment